meltano/meltano/docs/src/docs/singer-spec.md

 # Singer Spec

-The Singer Specification is an open source standard for defining the format of data and information.
+The Singer Specification is an open source standard for defining the format of data exchange.
 The standard is useful because it enables Data Professionals to move data between arbritrary systems as long as the programs generating and ingesting the data can understand this format.

+This documentation is our attempt at simplifying the canonical specification into an easier to understand and follow format for people who are new to the Singer community.
+The full specification is in the [Singer IO](https://github.com/singer-io/getting-started/blob/master/docs/SPEC.md) project on GitHub.

 ## Version

-The current version of the Spec is 0.3.0.
-The original documentation is in the [Singer IO](https://github.com/singer-io/getting-started/blob/master/docs/SPEC.md) project on GitHub.
+The current version of the spec is 0.3.0.
+This spec is versioned using [Semantic Versioning](https://semver.org/) meaning that breaking changes will be a new `MAJOR` version, and backwards-compatible changes will be a new `MINOR` version.

 ## Basics